 You should be able to travel outside of the US during your first year, as long as your visa in your passport is still valid upon your return to the US.
 Please note though that the final approval for re-entering the US is always with the immigration officer at the U.S. border.
 Before traveling internationally, please make sure:

 - That your travel dates have been approved by your host family,

 - That your passport is still valid (not expired),

 - That your J1 visa in your passport is not expired (it needs to still be valid at the time you re-enter the US),

-- To send your original, most recent DS2019 form to the Agent Au Pair office no later than 30d before your intended trip to have it signed for travel (if your DS from was signed for travel within the past 6m you will not have to send it again as signatures are valid for up to 6m),
+If you need your DS–2019 form signed: send your original, most recent DS2019 form to the Agent Au Pair office, 700 State Street, Suite 202, New Haven, CT 06511, no later than 30d before your intended trip to have it signed for travel (if your DS from was signed for travel within the past 12m you will not have to send it again as signatures are valid for up to 1 year),

 - That you secure any necessary visas for the country that you intend to visit (you will be responsible to research any entry requirements and stay current on any changes in requirements)